ClickHouse/ClickHouse/docs/en/development/developer-instruction.md

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     brew install cmake ninja

-Next, check the version of CMake: `cmake --version`.
-If it is below 3.12, you should install a newer version from the website: https://cmake.org/download/.

 ## C++ Compiler {#c-compiler}

 Compilers Clang starting from version 11 is supported for building ClickHouse.